 For example, a hacker could send out a text message that appears to be from Apple containing a link that’s designed to steal your Apple ID credentials.
 These kits can even send out a fake map of where the lost iPhone was located to further reinforce the ruse.
-Click here to see how these fake Apple login pages can clean you out.
+Tap or click here to see how these fake Apple login pages can clean you out.

 But how do these hackers find out about an iPhone’s activation lock status?
 They reportedly use paid lookup databases that could tell if an iPhone has “Find My iPhone” enabled or if it was already reported lost, stolen, or clean.
-(Some hackers even claim to have access to Apple’s Global Service Exchange – GSX – a repair database used by authorized Apple service centers and Apple itself.)
+(Some hackers even claim to have access to Apple’s Global Service Exchange, or GSX, a repair database used by authorized Apple and its service centers.)

 With these tricks, once the hackers get the iCloud credentials they need, they can simply enter them on the locked iPhone, clear it out then resell them.

 Use fake receipts and trick Apple employees into removing the iCloud lock

 Although phishing scams are popular among cybercriminals, they can be hard to pull off and there’s a good chance that tech-savvy users won’t fall for them.

 But hackers have another trick up their sleeves — they are going straight to Apple and have the company’s employees do the dirty work themselves!